ABOUT

 The Movies

 The movies currently on this site were all shot between 2007 and 2010 with a Sony DSC T-100 digital camera and edited using iMovie software on a MacBook.
 The basic notion was to avoid the clichés of standard ‘What I Did On My Vacation’-type tourist movies.
 I decided on a technique of shooting 60-second long scenes that were mostly stationary, or that employed fairly minimal movement.
 This is where I was, this is what I saw, this is what it was like at that moment.
 No commentary, no explanation.
 The only problem is that the movies get very long, very quickly: Hypnotic or just boring?
 So I took those movies down—for the time being.
 In ‘Soul Movie’ I decided to go in the opposite direction, assembling a movie of shots lasting no longer than 2 to 3 seconds, punctuated by a few recurring motifs.
-If you watch the movies posted on the site to the end you will see links to watch two other films on Vimeo: ‘Fleuve Noir’ and ‘Jamuna: Signs/Wonders.’
-Soundtracks for both of these films are in the works.
+‘Fleuve Noir’ and ‘Jamuna: Signs/Wonders’ were shot with my Sony DSC T-100 and then run through a battery of effects using Apple’s old iDVD program.
+‘Fleuve Noir’ has its own natural sound as the accompaniment, but a new soundtrack is in process for ‘Yamuna: Signs/Wonders.’
+These last two films were undoubtedly inspired by my long friendship with, and boundless admiration for, the great musician and video artist Steina Vasulka.

 The Person